 Your healthcare provider should check your skin before treatment with TAFINLAR, every two months during treatment with TAFINLAR, and for up to 6 months after you stop taking TAFINLAR to look for any new skin cancers.

 Your healthcare provider should also check for cancers that may not occur on the skin.
 Tell your healthcare provider about any new symptoms that develop during treatment with TAFINLAR.

 See “What are the possible side effects of TAFINLAR?” for more information about side effects.

 What is TAFINLAR?

-TAFINLAR is a prescription medicine used to treat a type of skin cancer called melanoma:
+TAFINLAR is a prescription medicine used alone or with a medicine called trametinib, to treat people with a type of skin cancer called melanoma:

 - that has spread to other parts of the body or cannot be removed by surgery, and